Tags, ratings, dynamic playlists and the iPod

 I have also found the dynamic or smart playlists feature of iTunes/iPod to be particularly useful when it comes to listening to music of a certain variety.
 I create a set of smart playlists based on different moods, ratings, genres etc and when the music tags are updated, songs automatically get into the appropriate playlist(s).
 This saves a considerable amount of effort and also keeps my playlists up to date.

-One thought on “Tags, ratings, dynamic playlists and the iPod”
+One response to “Tags, ratings, dynamic playlists and the iPod”